jonverrier/UBox/README.md

 ## General info
 UltraBox creates tools to help boutique gym operators create engaging online experiences for their members.

-Work in progress for a multo-user app to support:
+Work in progress for a multi-user app to support:
-- Cohort-based training - such as an 8-week PowerLifting block, with metrics defined by core lists such as deadlify, back squat, bench.
+- Cohort-based training - such as an 8-week PowerLifting block, with metrics defined by  lifts such as deadlift, back squat, bench.
 - Throwdowns, where participants from multiple gyms complete the same series of workouts though heats to final.

 ## Technologies

-Typescript only.
-Intentionally no environment dependencies such as DB, React, node modules etc.
+Typescript on server and client, node.js & Mongo on server.

 ## Licence